loreanvictor/callbag-jsx/docs/md/getting-started.md

 ## Setup a project

 The easiest way for setting up a new `callbag-jsx` project is to use one of the following starter templates on GitHub.
-Open each repo, and follow the instructions on the README.
+Open the repo of your choice, and follow the instructions on the README.

 > :Buttons
 > > :Button label=TypeScript Template, url=https://github.com/loreanvictor/callbag-jsx-starter-ts#readme